Structure learning for extremal tree models

 The crucial ingredient for this algorithm are the weights $\dist_{ij}$ between the nodes, and for statistical inference it is generally desirable to choose them in such a way that $T_{\MST}$ recovers the true underlying tree structure that represents the conditional independence relations.
 A common approach in graphical modelling is to use the Chow--Liu tree \citep{cho1968}, which is the conditional independence structure that maximizes the likelihood for a given parametric model \citep[cf.,][Chapter 11]{cow2006}.
 This method uses the negative mutual information as edge weights $\rho_{ij}$ in \eqref{Tmin}, and in general this requires formulating parametric models for the bivariate marginal distributions.
 In the Gaussian case the weights then simplify to $\dist_{ij} = \log (1-r_{ij}^2)/2$, where $r_{ij}$ are the correlation coefficients \citep[cf.,][]{drt2017}.

+For a multivariate Pareto distribution $\g Y$ that is an extremal graphical model on a tree $T$, \cite{eng2018} proposed to use the negative maximized bivariate log-likelihoods as edge weights.
+This approach has two disadvantages.
+First, in higher dimensions $d$ it may become prohibitively costly to compute $d^2$ censored likelihood optimizations, and second, a set of parametric bivariate models has to be chosen in advance.

-In this paper we study structure learning for a multivariate Pareto distribution $\g Y$ that is an extremal graphical model on a tree $T$.
-We show that a function of the extremal correlation $\chi_{ij}$, a widely used coefficient to summarize the strength of extremal dependence between marginals $i,j\in V$ \citep[e.g.,][]{col1999}, can be used as weights $\rho_{ij}$ in \eqref{Tmin} to retrieve the underlying tree structure $T$ as the minimum spanning tree.
+In this paper we study structure learning for extremal tree models in much larger generality.
+We show that a function of the extremal correlation $\chi_{ij}$, a widely used coefficient to summarize the strength of extremal dependence between marginals $i,j\in V$ \citep[e.g.,][]{col1999}, can be used as weights $\rho_{ij}$ in \eqref{Tmin} to retrieve the underlying tree structure $T$ as the minimum spanning tree under mild non-parametric assumptions.
 We further introduce a new summary coefficient for extremal dependence, the extremal variogram $\Gamma_{ij}$, which turns out to take a similar role in multivariate extremes as covariances in Gaussian models.